UPPMAX/programming_formalisms/docs/references/README.md

   - books
   - reading
   - articles
+  - references
 ---

-# Literature
+# References

-This page describes the books and academic papers that have influenced the course.
+This page lists and sometimes summarizes the references used in this course.

 - `[Alkaoud and Walcott, 2018]` Alkaoud, Hessah, and Kristen R. Walcott.
   "Quality metrics of test suites in test-driven designed applications."